 The conversion of St. Vincent affected all the psychological and emotional dimensions of his personality.
 But it also profoundly affected his theology, his relation to God in theory and in practice.
 Before Vincent’s conversion to the poor, Berulle was his chief mentor in dismantling the God-centeredness of his youthful piety and his studies in Toulouse, in order to orient him toward a purely Christo-centric Christian vision (please forgive the redundancy, but it is useful here).
 This means that his vision of faith passed from being a theo-logy (which all religions have) to being a Christo-logy (which only Christianity has and this is what precisely distinguishes it from other religions).

 In Vincent’s case his Christological vision was centered, however, not on the incarnate Word glorified at the right hand of the Father as it was with Berulle, but on Jesus of Nazareth, born of Mary, evangelizer of the country people of Galilee who died on the cross.
 The resurrected and glorified Christ was also for him, without a doubt, the object of loving adoration and faith.
 But in order to dedicate himself to continuing the mission of Christ and in the footsteps of Christ, he could not have a better model than that of God becoming flesh and taking on historical existence, who became present in the world through his incarnation, and who ended his historical life on the cross.
-Vincent said, for example, “In order to be a true Daughter of Charity one needs to do what the Son of God did on earth” (IX, 14).
-And to the missionaries: “Our Company has always had as its end to do what our Lord came to do in the world” (XI, 323).
+Vincent said, for example, that in order to be a true Daughter of Charity one needs “to do what the Son of God did on earth” (CCD X: 2).
+And to the missionaries: The purpose of our Company has always been “to do what our Lord came into the world to do” (CCD XII:3).

 His ecclesiological vision also had to undergo radical revisions in light of the exigencies of his new vocation.
 The youthful Vincent had faithfully assimilated the ecclesiology that emerged from Trent.
 But this ecclesiology was focused, to a great extent in reaction to the Protestants on aspects of the internal constitution of the Church and overlooked its missionary dimension.
 But this is exactly the decisive dimension for Vincent who centers his personal experience of faith on the evangelization of the peasant population which, though baptized, was very poorly instructed in the faith, no less than to evangelize those who had not heard anyone speak of Christ.

-In the dogmatic documents of Trent, the image of the priest was defined above all as a man of cult, a minister of the Eucharist.
-Although the documents about the reform of the life of the clergy indeed took into account the pastoral dimension of the Catholic priesthood, as a whole “…what emerged from the Council was an image of a priest as a man of the sacred, set apart, more concerned about people relating to God than about animating the common life of the Church.”
-In other words, it was a clearly theo-centric vision of the priesthood, clearly God-centered.
+In the dogmatic documents of Trent, the image of the priest was defined above all as a cultured man, a minister of the Eucharist.
+Although the documents about the reform of the life of the clergy indeed took into account the pastoral dimension of the Catholic priesthood, as a whole “…what emerged from the Council was an image of a priest as a man of the sacred, set apart, more concerned about people relating to God than about animating the common life of the Church. ”In other words, it was a clearly theo-centric vision of the priesthood, clearly God-centered.
 This vision of the Church, a vision that lasted from Trent until Vatican II, was evidently a hierarchical-clerical vision, in which the lay people are little more than passive-receptive members of grace and the sacraments.

 Neither is it necessary to be a religious.
 More than that, St. Vincent would have encountered (in fact did encounter) insuperable difficulties from the religious structures of his time in his efforts to bring to fruition his way of living out the faith, his spiritual way.
-All of his institutions without exception are secular, standing over against religious institutions.
+All of his institutions without exception are secular, in contrast to religious institutions.
 And nearly all of them are secular in contrast to the clerical state.
 The only exception in this second sense is the Congregation of the Mission, but only in part, because the Brothers are not clerics.
 However, also among the clerical members of the Congregation of the Mission the missionary dimension ought to dominate (that for which the Congregation of the Mission was created) over the clerical aspect.
 To be clerics in the full sense according to the mind of Trent, it was not necessary to found the Congregation of the Mission.
 For that purpose, the Oratory of Berulle had been founded some 15 years before.

 It is not just on the theological level that the spirituality of St. Vincent presupposes new openings and perspectives beyond the design of the ecclesiology of the Council of Trent.
 This spirituality also presupposes new openings in the areas of sociology and history.
 All his activity implies a rupture on various levels of the alliance between the throne and the altar typical of the Old Regime.
 Let’s call to mind, for example, his attitude toward his own men not accepting ecclesiastical benefices or the intense discomfort which he felt before and during his participation in the Council of Conscience, the most explicit incarnation of the above mentioned alliance.
 For St. Vincent, as well as his disciple Bossuet, the Church ought to be, above all, not the Church of kings and rich people but the Church of the poor.

-In summary: when St. Vincent died in 1660, he left to posterity an experience of faith, a rich and new spiritual way, built up progressively on the bases of the experiences of Folleville and Chatillon.
+In summary: when St. Vincent died in 1660, he left to posterity an experience of faith, a rich and new spiritual way, built up progressively on the bases of the experiences of Folleville and Châtillon.
 Some of his most significant themes are as follows:

 - On the personal level